Clutch Master Cylinders (CMC)

-The new clutch master cylinder generation with sensor is commonly used on applications equipped with electronic hand brake, cruise control or start & stop function.
-A sensor with reduced dimension (down to 15mm) is attached to the CMC body and the piston contains a magnet.
-The magnetic field enables the sensor to detect the linear position of the piston and thus pedal position is identified.
-This new technology applies to the new Peugeot 308 and the Citroen C4 Picasso with this new CMC technology.
+Part of both full and semi-hydraulic clutch systems, the clutch master cylinder (CMC) is designed to transform the movement of the clutch pedal via the movement of hydraulic fluid.
+Clutch master cylinders with sensors are commonly used on applications equipped with electronic hand brake, cruise control or start & stop function.
+A sensor with reduced dimension is attached to the CMC body and the piston contains a magnet.
+The magnetic field enables the sensor to detect the linear position of the piston, identifying the pedal position.
+This new technology applies to CMC cars such as the Peugeot 308 and the Citroen C4 Picasso.